Class-Action Lawsuits

 - Asbestos exposure

-If the judge certifies the case as a class action, everyone in the same class will qualify as additional plaintiffs.
-Other class members who become part of the plaintiff side will be bound to the case’s outcome and unable to file their own lawsuits later on.
+If the judge certifies the case as a class action, everyone in the same class will qualify as an additional class member.
+Class members are bound to the case’s outcome and cannot file their own lawsuits later.
+Alternatively, potential class members can exclude themselves and try to file their own claim against the defendant.

 Additional Class Action Lawsuit Articles